 The 3,200 square foot residence consisting of an existing north and south home, linked together by a large outdoor courtyard, was completely renovated to improve the building envelope, provide self-sufficient systems and offer updated interiors while maintaining the original architectural character of the home.
 A new, 725 square foot detached carport and storage area was added to the property to house the Owner’s electrical vehicles and bicycles.
 Custom furniture and furnishings of natural materials crafted by local artists create a comfortable interior.

-Aiming for Living Building Challenge certification through net positive energy and water, food production and adhering to a strict materials Red List, this home is considered one of the most sustainable residences.
+Awarded the Living Building Challenge certification through net positive energy and water, food production and adhering to a strict materials Red List, this home was the first residential renovation in the country to receive this prestigious designation and is considered one of the most sustainable residences in the world.
 To meet these goals, a photovoltaic system on the south home provides energy for the entire property while battery storage ensures resilience.
 Rainwater cisterns and a grey water treatment system ensure resources are conserved and well-managed.